hexamite/hx19-java/README.md

 ### High level message builder

-In code, messages can be constructed using a groovy 'builder' that, apart from being more readily understnadable, provides benefits such as auto-completions and context sensitive help when used inside Eclipse.
+In code, messages can be constructed using a groovy 'builder' that, apart from being more readily understandable, provides benefits such as suggestions, auto-completions and context sensitive help when used inside an IDE such as Eclipse, Netbeans or Idea.

-Example:
+The following example is illustrates the syntax, it is not necessarily meaningful for any specific application.

     message('R21') {
         serial 'xyz'